appliedstate/liftoff/docs/monitoring/questions-for-devin.md

 **Q1.3**: For campaigns that exist in S1 revenue data but don't have metadata in Strategis, how do we identify which platform they're from?
 - Does S1 hourly/daily data include `source` or `networkName` fields?
 - Is there a campaign_id → platform mapping table?

+**Q1.4**: We're extracting `rsocSite` from S1 daily - does this field exist in S1 hourly reports as well?
+- Need to map site → S1 Google Account for revenue attribution
+- Want to query revenue by AdSense account

 ### 2. Spend Data for Non-Facebook Platforms